Persistent homology for functionals: Generalized Morse inequalities

+In other words, given the assertion that the persistence module $M$ has a persistence diagram, the Morse inequalities simply express the fact that the total number of deaths of features with persistence greater than $\epsilon$ is nonnegative.
+This observation illustrates the usefulness of interpreting fundamental facts in Morse theory through the lens of persistence theory.

-As mentioned above, the finiteness assumptions are satisfied if $M$ is initially and eventually constant.
-Hence, as a special case, the theorem yields generalized Morse inequalities for any bounded real-valued function whose sublevel set filtration has q-tame persistent homology, including classical Morse functions $f$ on closed smooth manifolds $X$.
-As outlined in our motivation for the definition of cap numbers, in this setting our inequalities \eqref{e:morse inequalities} agree with the classical inequalities \eqref{e:morse_inequalities}, as $\beta_d(X) = p_d$ and $m_d^{\epsilon} = \crit_d(f)$ for $\epsilon > 0$ smaller than the minimal difference between any two critical values of~$f$.
+As shown in \cref{t:cap numbers well defined}, the finiteness assumptions are satisfied if $M$ is initially and eventually constant.
+Hence, as a special case, the theorem yields generalized Morse inequalities for any bounded real-valued function whose sublevel set filtration has q-tame persistent homology, including smooth Morse functions $f$ on closed smooth manifolds $X$.
+As outlined in our motivation for the definition of cap numbers, in this setting our inequalities \eqref{e:morse inequalities} agree with the classical inequalities \eqref{e:classical morse inequalities}, as $\beta_d(X) = p_d$ and $c_d^{\epsilon} = \# \crit_d(f)$ for any $\epsilon > 0$ smaller than the minimum difference between any two critical values of~$f$.
+Morse inequalities for unbounded functions can still be obtained by restricting the function to an arbitrary sublevel set.
+Using \v{C}ech homology and considering bounded q-tame functions, our cap numbers and essential dimensions agree with the corresponding historical notions from \cite{Morse.1940}, so in this case our inequalities \eqref{e:morse inequalities} also agree with the inequalities \cite[Corollary~12.3]{Morse.1940}.

-The finiteness conditions of our theorem are also satisfied for the functionals considered by Morse in his work on functional topology.
-While the condition proposed by Morse turns out to be insufficient as shown in \cref{s:surfaces}, q-tameness is still guaranteed by \cref{t:local connectedness implies q-tameness} established in \cref{s:connectivity}.
-As mentioned before, our inequalities then agree with Morse's historical version from functional topology as presented in \cite{Morse.1940} if the persistent homology of the sublevel set filtration is not only q-tame but also continuous from above, which is satisfied for compact sublevel set filtrations if one uses \v{C}ech homology, as is the case in Morse's work.
-Note however that, in contrast to Morse's version, our inequalities also hold without the assumption of continuity from above, expanding their use beyond \v{C}ech type theories.
+To apply our inequalities, one needs q-tameness, and our next goal will be to give topological conditions that ensure q-tameness (\cref{t:local connectedness implies q-tameness}).
+These conditions are in particular satisfied by the Douglas functional (\cref{prop:douglas_hlc}), as shown by Morse and Tompkins in their work on unstable minimal surfaces \cite{Morse.1939}, which we will partly review in \cref{s:surfaces}, and which motivated the developments in \cite{Morse.1940}.

+\begin{rem} In addition to the formulation of the inequalities in terms of cap numbers, Morse also proposed a generalized version of critical points, which he called homotopically critical, and which formalizes the idea of criticality of a point in terms of topological changes in the sublevel set filtration.
+This notion was employed in the above mentioned work on minimal surfaces by Morse and Tompkins \cite{Morse.1939}.